-Project/Item Description Project Status, Strategies/ Actions/ Plans and overall effectiveness of Mitigation effort and Plan in reaching its goal 1991 Owens Valley EIR Impact No.
+Project/Item Project Status, Strategies/ Actions/ Plans and overall effectiveness 1991 Owens Valley EIR

+Description of Mitigation effort and Plan in reaching its goal Impact No.

 Klondike Lake Aquatic The Klondike Lake Project is being implemented.
 The estimated water

-Habitat (160 acres) usage for the project was reduced from 2,200 AF to 1,700 AF, with 1,500 AF allocated for conveyance and lake level maintenance and up to 200 AF allocated for waterfowl habitat south of the lake.
-A new diversion was installed and implementation of the releases for waterfowl habitat south of the lake began in May 2005.
-Delivery of the total allocation of up to 200 AF to the south has been problematic because of the low hydraulic gradient between the lake and the waterfowl habitat areas.
-The low hydraulic gradient makes accurate flow measurement difficult.
-Sand accumulations have periodically been cleared from the conveyance pipe inlet and vegetation removed from the pipe outflow
+Habitat (160 acres) usage for the project was reduced from 2,200 AF to 1,700 AF, with

+1,500 AF allocated for conveyance and lake level maintenance and up to 200 AF allocated for waterfowl habitat south of the lake.
+A new

+diversion was installed and implementation of the releases for waterfowl

+habitat south of the lake began in May 2005.
+Delivery of the total

+allocation of up to 200 AF to the south has been problematic because of

+the low hydraulic gradient between the lake and the waterfowl habitat

+areas.
+The low hydraulic gradient makes accurate flow measurement

+difficult.
+Sand accumulations have periodically been cleared from the

+conveyance pipe inlet and vegetation removed from the pipe outflow

 area to facilitate flow.
-Conditions continue to make monitoring/delivery of the water allocation problematic.
+Conditions continue to make monitoring/delivery

+of the water allocation problematic.
 Water releases were measured to

 be 96 AF in 2007, 89 AF in 2008, 80 AF in 2009, and 92 AF in 2010.
 Options are being considered.
 11-1

 Millpond Recreation This project is being implemented.

-Area
+11-1

+Area This project is being implemented.

 (18 acres irrigated,

-pond, pay portion of - 1power bill). n/a
+pond, pay portion of

+power bill). n/a

 Independence Ditch Complete. n/a

+Independence Complete.

-Independence Roadside Rest Area Complete.
+Roadside Rest Area ,

-(0.5 acres) n/a
+(0.5 acres) O late n/a

-Eastern California Complete.
-II/d

-Museum Complete. n/a
+Eastern California Museum Complete. n/a

-Manzanar Tree Complete.
+Manzanar Tree Complete. Π/α

 Pruning n/a

-Lone Pine North Clean- Complete. n/a
+Lone Pine North Clean- Complete.

+Up • n/a

 Lone Pine Sports Complete.
-11/a

-Complex Complete. n/a
+Complex n/a

 Lone Pine Riparian Complete.

-Park
+Park I-

-(320 acres) n/a
+(320 acres) Complete n/a

-Tree Planting Along Complete.
+Tree Planting Along Public Roads Complete. n/a

-Public Roads n/a
+FUDIIC RUAUS II/d